SERPENT

 A Public Health Project

-Snakebite Envenoming Rural Prevention & Treatment is a Little Leaders Foundation Public Health Project.
-This grassroots project conducts research into a community based approach to bring awareness about endemic venomous snakes to rural communities in Sri Lanka .
+Snakebite Envenoming Rural Prevention & Treatment (SERPENT) is a Little Leaders Foundation Public Health Project.
+This grassroots project conducts research into a community based approach to bring awareness about endemic venomous snakes to rural communities in Sri Lanka.

 Research is being conducted by Kintan van Leeuwen (Executive Director) and Floortje Tamerus (Volunteer) who are students at Leiden University of Applied Sciences.